1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Rural Health Small Grants is sponsored by Montana Healthcare Foundation.
-Low‑barrier grants for rural Montana organizations to address health issues (including mental health).
-Previously had two review rounds, decisions June 15 and September 15.
+Low-barrier grants for organizations located in and serving rural Montana to address a health issue in their community.

 Get alerted about grants like this